How to give negative feedback without demotivating employees

 How to give constructive feedback in a one-on-one

-- Schedule the meeting in advance.
+1. Schedule the meeting in advance.
 Avoid catching your direct report by surprise by sending them a meeting invite.

-- Set a meeting agenda and talking points.
-In your invitation, include a brief agenda of the points youâd like to discuss.
-Ask your employee to add anything theyâd like to go over, too.
+2. Set a meeting agenda and talking points.
+In your invitation, include a brief agenda of the points you’d like to discuss — our meeting agenda template for difficult conversations can come in handy.
+Ask your employee to add anything they’d like to go over, too.

-- Give the employee space to talk.
+3. Give the employee space to talk.
 Keep an open mind and ask plenty of one-on-one meeting questions, to prompt your employee to reflect and share.

-- Take notes and set action items.
-Write down notes on what youâve discussed, and go over any action items you set at the end of the feedback session.
+4. Take notes and set action items.
+Write down notes on what you’ve discussed, and go over any action items you set at the end of the feedback session.

-- Donât forget to follow up.
-Check in with your employee at your next one-on-one, or even beforehand, to see how theyâre processing and implementing your feedback.
+5. Don’t forget to follow up.
+Check in with your employee at your next one-on-one, or even beforehand, to see how they’re processing and implementing your feedback.

 When regular feedback exchanges are a part of your manager-employee relationships, it makes it a lot easier to offer negative feedback when you have to.
 Not only does getting more practice make giving feedback less intimidating, it also helps employees be more open to hearing you out.
-Keep a regular feedback frequency to avoid catching anyone off guard, and definitely donât stockpile negative feedback and dump it on someone all at once.
+Keep a regular feedback frequency to avoid catching anyone off guard, and definitely don’t stockpile negative feedback and dump it on someone all at once.

 Beyond simply giving feedback more frequently, you also need to be asking for it.
-If employees know that they can share their thoughts and opinions with you, theyâll be more receptive when you share feedback with them.
-This is why developing a culture of feedback and getting feedback from employees is so important.
+If employees know that they can share their thoughts and opinions with you, they’ll be more receptive when you share feedback with them.
+This is why developing feedback loops and getting feedback from employees is so important.

 How to build a feedback loop on your team

-- Be open to receiving feedback.
-Ask for your direct reportsâ opinions and share the things youâre working on personally.
+1. Be open to receiving feedback: Ask for your direct reports’ opinions and share the things you’re working on personally.
 Demonstrate that everyone has room to grow and set the tone for ongoing professional development.
-See our examples of manager feedback here.
+See our examples of manager feedback.

-- Solicit employee feedback.
-An anonymous employee feedback tool like Officevibe gives people the space to share their honest thoughts, ideas, questions, or concerns.
-It sparks conversations that wouldnât happen otherwise.
+2. Solicit employee feedback: An anonymous employee feedback tool like Officevibe gives people the space to share their honest thoughts, ideas, questions, or concerns.
+It sparks conversations that wouldn’t happen otherwise.

-- Put feedback into practice.
-Apply the insights you gather from employees into the day-to-day functioning of the team.
-When people see that you accept feedback openly, theyâll be more likely to do the same.
+3. Put feedback into practice: Apply the insights you gather from employees into the day-to-day functioning of the team.
+When people see that you accept feedback openly, they’ll be more likely to do the same.

-- Get your team members involved.
-Involve employees in the ongoing development of work processes and ask for their ideas on how you can improve as a team.
-Make it clear that everyoneâs voice counts.
+4. Get your team members involved: Involve employees in the ongoing development of work processes and ask for their ideas on how you can improve as a team.
+Make it clear that everyone’s voice counts.

-Providing feedback is a part of leadership
+Providing feedback is at the heart of great leadership

-It might be challenging, but offering feedback is a part of people managementâand that includes the occasional constructive criticism.
-When youâre committed to employee development, the person receiving your feedback will see that youâre coming from a good place.
-Use the tips outlined in this article to give tough feedback in a more constructive way.
+It might be challenging, but offering feedback is a part of people management — and that includes the occasional constructive criticism.
+When you’re committed to employee development, the person receiving your feedback will see that you’re coming from a good place.